 One of the misconceptions with buying a new door is that it comes pre-installed with its own hardware.
 This may include hinges, locks, and specifically handles.
 Internal door handles can, however, wholly complement your new door substantially.

 This is largely due to the fact that most door manufacturers know just how important interior door handles and door furniture is to a home’s interior.
 Door furniture is designed to accommodate specific styles of home design and complement rooms differently.
 If you were to be confined to a specific style with each internal door, you’d be absolutely strapped for choice.

 Door Handle Designs

 Whether you’re redecorating your home, updating your home’s interior or just upgrading old door furniture, it’s important to consider the style you are trying to achieve.

 Door handles come in a variety of styles and sizes and can complement a variety of different designs and finishes.
 Ensuring that these are consistent with the rest of your home decor can add plenty of value to your home, and add the last finishing touches to a redecorating project.

 It can be quite the challenge if you are unsure where to start but should be no different than considering any other furniture for your home.

-The handle, hinges and latches are colloquially known as 'door furniture' and are not always supplied together unless you buy a latch pack, which should contain all the furniture in one purchase.
+The handle, hinges and latches are not always supplied together.
+You can buy them collectively in latch packs, however, which should contain all the furniture in one purchase.
 As such, you might not only need to make sure the handles match your doors and existing décor, but that they match the latches and hinges you’ll be using.